 Sprinkle that sugar, pour that condensed milk, stir, and enjoy!
-That's really all there is to it.
+You can pop it into the freezer to firm up for about an hour if you wish, but that's really all there is to making it.

 "Snow ice cream is not about creamy, gourmet ice cream.
 It's about gathering snow together in-between making snow angels and snowball fights, celebrating winter, and making memories.
 Today, we made a memory.
 Thank you!" — DKBECK